mansiparashar/mansiparashar/README.md

 ![Home](https://github.com/mansiparashar/mansiparashar/blob/master/mansi.png)

 <div align="center"><h3>Hi 👋 Mansi here:ok_woman:</div>
-<div align="center">I'm a 3rd year student of Computer Science and Engineering and an Incoming SDE Intern at Royal Bank of Scotland.
+<div align="center">I'm a 3rd year student of Computer Science and Engineering and an **Incoming SDE Intern at Royal Bank of Scotland**.
 Fascinated by the applications of AI, I am currently pursuing research work in the field of Computer Vision and acting as a Teaching Assistant for DBMS.
 In my free time, you will find me curled up with a book.
 Hit me up for collaborations,competitions and content writing(copywriting) requirements.
 </div>
 <br>